iterative/dvc.org/static/docs/commands-reference/get.md

 repo.

-Note that the required `path` is expected to point to a data file or directory tracked by DVC – defined in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the source repository at `url`.
+Note that the required `path` is expected to point to a data file or directory tracked by DVC – specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the source repository at `url`.
 You will not find these files by browsing the Git repository as one of the main points of using DVC in the first place is because Git cannot and does not